 If you are looking for best prosumer product at a reasonable price then Magix Video Pro X is my choice and you can read about it here: Magix Video Pro X review.

 Obviously there are many other brands of video editing software out there and maybe the one you are looking at is not here.

-It is not my goal to complicate the selection process for you any more than it already is so I have only included those ones I feel very confident in recommending.
+It is not my goal to complicate the selection process for the best video editor for you any more than it already is so I have only included those ones I feel very confident in recommending.

 What I do know is that within the software on this page you can get an excellent video editor to suit your needs and the differences between all of them are quite small.

 I don’t mean to go on and on about it (OK, I do mean to go on and on) but please… use the free trials.